jawaradurrette/configure-ad/README.md

 <img src="https://i.imgur.com/dw5LGen.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Client-1 has been successfully joined to what I have named jawara.com domain for fun, as confirmed by the message "Welcome to the jawara.com domain."
+Client-1 has successfully joined what I have named the jawara.com domain for fun, as confirmed by the message "Welcome to the jawara.com domain."
 This process is typically done to integrate the computer into a corporate network for example, allowing for centralized management and access to domain resources.
 </p>
 <br />